-My McGraw Hill gives promotion its own chapter.
+My McGraw Hill gives promotion to its own chapter.
 Breaking down this complex topic isn’t a one-size-fits-all.
-You have to understand early 20th century (approximately 100 years ago), we didn’t have all the choices we do now.
+You have to understand the early 20th century (approximately 100 years ago), we didn’t have all the choices we do now.
 Everyone produced a good or service for the entire community to enjoy.
 Nowadays, the masses work for those producers who create the choices for the consumers of both goods and services.
 Therefore, it’s a necessity to let people know there are different ways going about showing off your company, product, and brand.

 I had to use AMA’s (aka, American Marketing Association) definition of promotion, but notice in the screenshot image of its definition that it isn’t standalone.

 The media and nonmedia marketing pressure applied for a predetermined, limited period of time at the level of consumer, retailer, or wholesaler in order to stimulate trial, increase consumer demand, or improve product availability.

 Even in the “see also” column to the right, promotion can come in all different types.
 I love the word “pressure” in the definition because some of those ads make you feel like you have to buy it.
 If you don’t buy what they’re selling than you’re going to hell in a handbasket.